ellennickles/programming-for-artists-s22/schedule-assignments.md

     - p5 Tutorial: [A Field Guide to Debugging](https://p5js.org/learn/debugging.html)

-## Mar 8 • Week 5 • Arrays / Loops
+## Mar 8 • Week 5 • Review / Loops
 ### Key questions
 - How can we start to use arrays to store data?
 - How can we use loops to make our programs do all the work?